 To the Editor: Patients with cystic fibrosis (CF) have been reported to have an increased risk to develop T-cell mediated drug allergies against antibiotics.1, 2 This clinical challenge is well known to cause restrictions to optimal anti-infective treatment and may limit individual patient outcomes.3, 4 However, the risk of allergy to small molecule cystic fibrosis transmembrane regulator (CFTR) modulator drugs (ivacaftor, lumacaftor, tezacaftor and elaxacaftor) that target the underlying cause of the disease and have become available for an increasing percentage of patients with CF remains unknown.5-7

 Here, we report a T-cell mediated non-immediate allergy in a 20-year old female patient with CF homozygous for the Phe508del mutation following initiation of CFTR modulator therapy with lumacaftor/ivacaftor.
 The patient presented with advanced lung disease (FEV1 percent predicted of 40%), chronic pulmonary infection with Pseudomonas aeruginosa and Achromobacter, and a history of non-immediate drug allergy to piperacillin.
-Two weeks after starting lumacaftor/ivacaftor therapy, the patient developed a severe generalized skin reaction that featured progressive rash, facial swelling and pruritus.
-Furthermore, the generalized exanthema was associated with general unwellness, but no signs of involvement of the mucosa and no blistering (Figure 1A).
+Two weeks after starting lumacaftor/ivacaftor therapy, the patient developed malaise and a severe generalized skin reaction that featured progressive rash, facial swelling, and pruritus (Figure 1A).
+There was no clinical evidence for SJS or DRESS because there was no skin blistering, no involvement of the mucosa, no liver involvement and no eosinophilia in the peripheral blood.
 This allergic reaction led to hospitalization of the patient, treatment with high dose systemic corticosteroids and discontinuation of lumacaftor/ivacaftor therapy.
 The symptoms ceased rapidly thereafter.
 To determine if lumacaftor/ivacaftor could be restarted and given that no other CFTR modulator option was available at that time, an allergy work-up was performed.
 Medical history revealed stable concomitant medication, which was continued without change after the allergic reaction had occurred.
-Skin prick tests with ivacaftor, lumacaftor/ivacaftor and tezacaftor/ivacaftor (prick to prick tests each with commercial tablets as no testing solution is available) to screen for IgE-mediated sensitization were negative.
+Skin prick tests with ground commercial tablets containing ivacaftor, lumacaftor/ivacaftor and tezacaftor/ivacaftor (note, the testing protocol with CFTR modulators is not validated) were negative for immediate and late readings.
+Patch and intradermal testing were not possible due to the absence of testing reagents.

-In vitro diagnostics including the lymphocyte transformation test and IFN-γ peripheral blood mononuclear cells (PBMC) ELIspot yielded negative results with ivacaftor, lumacaftor and tezacaftor (pure compounds for testing were obtained from Selleck Chemicals, Houston, USA); however, a diagnosis of allergy was confirmed by T-cell cloning.
+In vitro diagnostics including the lymphocyte transformation test and IFN-γ peripheral blood mononuclear cells (PBMC) ELIspot yielded negative results with ivacaftor, lumacaftor and tezacaftor (pure compounds for testing were obtained from Selleck Chemicals, Houston, USA); however, a T-cell-mediated mechanism was identified through the detection of drug-responsive T-cell clones.
 T-cell lines were established by culturing PBMC from the patient with ivacaftor, lumacaftor and tezacaftor (each at a concentration of 50 µM) for 14 days in IL-2-containing medium.
 Clones were then generated by serial dilution and repetitive mitogen stimulation, and characterized using established methods.2 The proliferative response and cytokine release were measured using [3H]thymidine incorporation and ELIspot, respectively, after incubating clones (5x104 / 50 µL) with autologous EBV transformed B-cells (1x104 / 50 µL) in a U-bottomed 96 well plate in the presence and absence of ivacaftor, lumacaftor and tezacaftor (each at a concentration of 50 µM) for 48 hours (37°C, 5% CO2).
 Thirty three drug-responsive clones expressing different V receptors were generated from the lumacaftor lines (a total of 96 clones were assessed; Figure 1B).
 In contrast, clones generated from ivacaftor and tezacaftor lines were not activated with either drug.
 Lumacaftor-responsive clones were stimulated to proliferate in a dose-dependent manner (Figure 1C).
-Cross-reactivity with ivacaftor and tezacaftor was not observed (Figure 1D).
-Lumacaftor-treatment resulted in the secretion of IFN-γ, IL-10, IL-13 and IL-22, alongside the cytolytic molecule granzyme B (Figure 1E).
+Figure 1D shows the structure of the test compounds with hydrogen bond acceptors/donors indicated.
+Cross-reactivity with ivacaftor and tezacaftor was not observed (Figure 1E).
+Lumacaftor-treatment resulted in the secretion of IFN-γ, IL-10, IL-13 and IL-22, alongside the cytolytic molecule granzyme B (Figure 1F).